wfg/docker-openvpn-client/README.md

 # OpenVPN Client for Docker
 ## What is this and what does it do?
 [`ghcr.io/wfg/openvpn-client`](https://github.com/users/wfg/packages/container/package/openvpn-client) is a containerized OpenVPN client.
-It has a kill switch built with `iptables` that kills Internet connectivity to the container if the VPN tunnel goes down for any reason.
+It has a kill switch built with `nftables` that kills Internet connectivity to the container if the VPN tunnel goes down for any reason.
 It also includes an HTTP proxy server ([Tinyproxy](https://tinyproxy.github.io/)) and a SOCKS proxy server ([Dante](https://www.inet.no/dante/index.html)).
 This allows hosts and non-containerized applications to use the VPN without having to run VPN clients on those hosts.